 Six years ago, Lindsey Buchheit and her husband, Dave, moved to the budding community of Sergeant Bluff, Iowa so that their children could attend its exceptional school system.
 Having previously worked as an attorney for two Sioux City law firms, Lindsey established Sergeant Bluff’s only law firm in June of 2013.
-Buchheit Law focuses its practice in estate planning and probate, family law, and business law, and serves clients within a roughly 90 mile radius.
+Buchheit Law and lawyers for probate claims focuses its practice in probate, family law, and business law, and serves clients within a roughly 90 mile radius.
 Lindsey is licensed to practice law in Iowa, Nebraska, and South Dakota, which are all relatively close to Sergeant Bluff.

 Lindsey’s husband had heard of the services offered by America’s SBDC Iowa and encouraged her to contact the Sioux City center.
 Shortly after starting her firm, Lindsey met with Todd Rausch, the center’s director.
 Todd offered Lindsey general business advice, which included, among other things, forming a business plan.
 One year later, Buchheit Law purchased a vacant lot in Sergeant Bluff and constructed a 3131 square foot building.
 Lindsey credits her success in part to the SBDC and mentors like Todd.